openxc/vi-firmware/docs/config/reference.rst

-``mapping`` - a path to a JSON file containing a single object with the key ``messages``, containing objects formatted as the :ref:`Messages` section documents.
+``mapping`` - a path to a JSON file containing a single object with the key ``messages``, containing objects formatted as the :ref:`Messages` section describes.
 In short, you can pull out the ``messages`` key from the main file and throw it into a separate file and link it in here.
+You can also do the same with a ``diagnostic_messages`` field containing :ref:`Diagnostic Messages`.

 ``bus`` - (optional) The name of one of the defined CAN buses where these messages can be found - this value will be set for all of the messages contained